dzhong2/PoPets25-133-rebutal/CR1-additional-attacks.md

 | TPR@1%FPR                | 42.2% | 3.7%       | 6.2%       | 16.5%      | 19.4%      |
 | Comment from             |  -    | Reviewer A | Reviewer A | Reviewer B | Reviewer C |

-From the results we observe that although the baselines can be effective in inferring the membership of the targets, TIMIA still achieves a higher performance as it is tailored for time series data.
+From the results, we observe that although the baseline attacks can effectively infer the membership of the targets, TIMIA achieves higher performance as it is specifically tailored for time series data.